MrAhmalo/roblox-portfolio/index.md

 ### Roblox Builder and Designer

-**Hey, I am MrAhmalo a 14 year old guy from Germany!
+**Hey, I am MrAhmalo, a 14 year old guy from Germany!
 I started to learn about Roblox Studio, Scripting, Building, Modelling and that stuff 2 Years ago.
 I have lots of experience in Terrain and designing (for example an GUI).**